Submit your manuscript for mentoring here: https://www.softconf.com/coling2018/mentoring/

 (1) to create a program of high quality papers which represent diverse approaches to and applications of computational linguistics written and presented by researchers from throughout our international community;

 One of our strategies for achieving this goal is to create a writing mentoring program, which takes place before the reviewing stage.
-This program is focused on helping those who perhaps aren’t used to publishing in the field of computational linguistics, are early in their careers, and so on.
+This optional program is focused on helping those who perhaps aren’t used to publishing in the field of computational linguistics, are early in their careers, and so on.
 We see mentoring as a tool that makes COLING accessible for broader range of high-quality ideas.
 In other words, this isn’t about pushing borderline papers into acceptance but rather alleviating presentational problems with papers that, in their underlying research quality, easily make the high required standard.